joelalcedo/edat/README.md

 ```
 Please refer to the 'edat' file for the full code, which will provide you the methods to expand the nested table into a analysis-ready format.

-Besides the benefit of improved scalability, I find it easier to read.
+Besides the benefit of improved scalability, I personally find it easier to read.

 I hope this program does you well.